nunoatgithub/shm-rpc-bridge/README.md

 2. **POSIX Semaphores**: Producer-consumer pattern for synchronization
 3. **JSON Serialization**: Given the generic nature of the RPC contract proposed by this API, json (with orjson) is the absolute best possible.
-I tested most of the alternatives (e.g.protobuf, capnproto, cysimdjson), but the presence of a generic blobs in the request and response always forces a generic form of serialization before serializing the root object, so unless you use json for the entire structure, it's always json + other proto on top => slower.
+I tested most of the alternatives (e.g.protobuf, capnproto, cysimdjson), but the presence of generic blobs in the request and response always forces a generic form of serialization before serializing the root object, so unless you use json for the entire structure, it's always json + other proto on top => slower.
    If you consider other more specialized RPC contracts, a fork from this repo with a quicker data layer would certainly make sense.